 On August 1, we’re reuniting the extraordinary artists from the TEAM’s beloved show RoosevElvis for a live-streamed reunion reading via Play Per View.
-Tickets to the reading will benefit the TEAM and the Emergency Release Fund.
+Tickets to the reading and 100% of the proceeds after artists feeds will benefit the Emergency Release Fund.
 Get your tickets here.

 Last night during the curtain speech for RoosevElvis (Re-MX’D) at New York Live Arts, we shared the following information with our audience:

 - The TEAM received a total of $34,530 in government funding over the 2.5 years of developing and premiering RoosevElvis.

 - $10,000 of that was a grant from the NEA, which accounted for 0.0068% of the NEA’s budget in 2014 when it was awarded.
 That’s less than one one hundredth of a percent.

 - RoosevElvis was subsequently ridiculed in GOP senator Tom Coburn’s annual “Wastebook“ as an example of wasteful government spending.

 - RoosevElvis has generated $197,725 in box office revenue to date.

 - We’ve leveraged that $10,000 grant to provide compensation to 20 individual artists and a half dozen production staff, paying out a total of $178,213 over the past 5 years.

 - Last night’s performance was our 94th, and to date over 14,000 people have seen the show since it premiered.